HojouFotytu/Misc-PT-Tools/Bag Swapper.md

-Opportunity costs are killing you.
-Better than dilution, or holding and waiting.

-Find a coin in an up-trend, or a coin that looks like it is ready to make a move.
+Find a coin in an up-trend with volume, or a coin that looks like it is ready to make a move.

 Sell your bag, and transfer those funds to the new coin, to recover your losses.